Some Sharp bounds for the generalized Davis-Wielandt radius: Main Results

 So, we have the following result

-\begin{theorem} Let $T \in B(\mathcal{H} ) $ and $N(.)$ be a self adjoint norm.
+\begin{theorem} Let $T \in B(\mathcal{H} ) $ and $N(\cdot)$ be a self--adjoint norm.
 Then

-where $m_1$, $m_2$, $d_1$ and $d_2$ are given in Theorem \ref{The3} . \end{theorem} In general, the generalized Davis-Wielandt radius fails to satisfy the triangular inequality.
-This result motivates the development of an alternative operator sum inequality, which is presented in the following theorem. \begin{theorem} Let $T,S \in B(\mathcal{H} ) $ and $N(.)$ be a norm.
+where $m_1$, $m_2$, $d_1$ and $d_2$ are given in Theorem \ref{The3}. \end{theorem} In general, the generalized Davis--Wielandt radius fails to satisfy the triangular inequality.
+This result motivates the development of an alternative operator sum inequality, which is presented in the following theorem. \begin{theorem} Let $T,S \in B(\mathcal{H} ) $ and $N(\cdot)$ be a norm.
 Then

 \end{theorem} \begin{proof} For any $\theta \in \mathbb{R}$, we have

 Taking supremum over all $\theta \in \mathbb{R}$, we get the desire inequalities. \end{proof}